Birmingham Royal Ballet

 The ballet company used a loan to re-imagine its iconic production…

-The innovative arts and culture education initiative will use its loan to scale over the next two years
+The innovative arts and culture education initiative will use its loan to scale between 2018-2020

 Project INC is an arts education social enterprise looking to grow across the North West that promotes and provides inclusive, creative learning for 11-19 year olds situated within cultural buildings to give a truly alternative, contextualized experience with element of work/life skills.
 It works with learners who need extra support as they are at risk of becoming NEET (young people not in education, employment or training) and uses art, design and creativity to improve student engagement and attainment.
 Student-focused, individualised learning and small groupings create an environment where young people can constructively improve their personal and social skills, whilst building confidence and creative ability.
 Project INC provides a quality creative curriculum offer, fully-qualified staff and tangible outcomes that support progression.

 After starting-up at the end of 2016, Project INC’s first year of operating saw the success of its initial base at The Silk Museum, Macclesfield and the launch of its second, within the Hat Works, Stockport.
 Over 400 sessions have been delivered to learners with additional needs, with the aim of creating an initial connection between young learners and ‘Arts Places and Spaces’ in their community.
 There is an acute need for this, as the 11-19 local cohort currently have few opportunities to be involved with the wider heritage of their town.Project INC is fostering a new audience of young people as well as providing a permanent base to access art qualifications through to A Level and skills in the arts and heritage sector that could lead to employment.